shotastage/LibC.swift/README.md

 import LibC
 ```

-and You can use this library only add `import OSLib` to first line of source.
+and You can use this library only add `import LibC` to first line of source.
 You need not to write codes like following.

 ```:Swift